 Controlling parameters in Ableton using clips modulation

-How to make a non-destructive editing of automated parameters so I could change it in one place and apply to the entire clip’s length?
+How to make non-destructive editing of automated parameters so I could change it in one place and apply to the entire clip’s length?

 Ilya Birman

-Let’s say, we have some bassline with cut-off automation recorded using a MIDI-controller:
+Let’s say, we have some bassline with cut-off automation recorded using a MIDI controller:

 The obvious ways of making the automation keep going are:

-• Flatten automation into a solid piece of audio
+- Flatten automation into a solid piece of audio

-• Copy-paste automation manually throughout the entire duration
+- Copy-paste automation manually throughout the entire duration

-As you can guess, both of these methods aren’t perfect: flattening is a destructive type of editing meaning you cannot go back to fix it if anything is needed, and copying-and-pasting manually is just not very productive.
+As you can guess, both of these methods aren’t perfect: flattening is a destructive type of editing meaning you cannot go back to fix it if anything is needed, and copying and pasting manually is just not very productive.
 Besides, if you want to change anything in this automation, you would need to copy-paste all the changes again and that’s not what we want.

 But here is a better way to solve this — using modulation.